-Some important multilateral co-operation projects, coordinated or supported by the Ministry of Culture, include:
+Some important multilateral co-operation projects, coordinated or supported by the Ministry of Culture and Media, include:

 - the Regional Programme for Cultural and Natural Heritage in South East Europe (RPSEE), a joint activity of the Council of Europe and Southeastern European governments;

 - “Ljubljana Process II – Rehabilitating our Common Heritage”, supported by the European Commission and the Council of Europe.

 - Vukovar-Vučedol-Ilok: Research, Reconstruction, Revitalisation (Ministry of Culture and Media / Council of Europe Development Bank);

 - cooperation within the Adriatic Ionian Basin (Project on Cultural Routes);

 - participation in the TRADUKI Network – European Network for the Promotion of Literature and Books; and

 - participation in the Roberto Cimetta Fund dedicated to the mobility of artists and cultural managers.

 While it is still difficult to obtain extra-budgetary funds for cultural cooperation projects and networking in Croatia, financial support is mostly provided by the Ministry of Culture and Media and local communities.